 Tool to analyse regional changes in a time series of 2D medical images.

-A graphical tool used for the regional analysis of a time series of 2D medical images.
-This was created for the analysis of virtual x-rays, created by companion tools bonemapy and pyvXRAY from the results of a computer simulation.
+A tool used for the regional analysis of a time series of 2D medical images, typically X-rays or virtual X-rays (output from a computer simulation).
 Intended to be used to evaluate the bone gain / loss in a number of regions of interest (ROIs) over time, typically due to bone remodelling as a result of stress shielding around an orthopaedic implant.

-Written in pure Python using PyQt/PySide, pyqtgraph, numpy, matplotlib and pillow.
+Written in pure Python using PyQt4/PySide, pyqtgraph, numpy, scipy and matplotlib.
 Should work on any platform, but has only been tested on Windows.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size & hash SHA256 hash help||File type||Python version||Upload date|